ArmanWain/mern-ecommerce-app/README.md

 # MERN E-Commerce Application

-E-commerce application built with the MERN (MongoDB, Express, React, and Node) stack.
-It allows users to:
-- Create an account
-- Add products to their cart
-- Place orders
-- Edit their profile
-- View their order history
+This full-stack e-commerce platform, built with the MERN (MongoDB, Express, React, Node) stack, offers a seamless and secure shopping experience.
+Users can easily discover products through advanced search features and enjoy a smooth checkout process powered by Stripe.
+Admins have access to a comprehensive dashboard for managing products, orders, users, and reviews, as well as viewing sales data.

 ## Link to the Deployed Project

 Below is a link to the deployed project:
 <br/>
 [Deployed Project](https://mern-ecommerce-arman-wain.vercel.app)